Cecilia Akeng

-Cecilia Akeng Ñengono or Cecilia Akeng Nguema (born 1 January 1996 or 8 November 2002) is an Equatorial Guinean footballer who plays as a defender for Huracanes FC and the Equatorial Guinea women's national team.
+Cecilia Akeng Ñengono (born 8 November 2002) is an Equatoguinean footballer who plays as a defender for local club 15 de Agosto and the Equatorial Guinea national team.

 Club career

 Akeng has played for Estrellas de E'Waiso Ipola, Estrellas del Sur and Deportivo Evinayong in Equatorial Guinea.

 International career

 Akeng capped for Equatorial Guinea at senior level during the 2018 Africa Women Cup of Nations, playing in three matches.
 She also represented the country at under-20 level at the 2019 African Games.